BRC Website Home

 During 1985 No. 1900 was invited to visit Chatham Dockyard by the North Downs Steam Railway.
 No. 1900 left Quainton in November 1985 for a NDSR event in late November, with another open day in the Spring prior to 1900's return to Quainton.
 However, prior to that event NDSR's tenency at Chatham Dockyard expired, so the Spring open day did not occur.
 No. 1900 was steamed again for the NDSR members before its return to Quainton.

 After a number of years operation the locomotive's boiler ticket expired, and also required further major work.
 It is now undergoing its second major overhaul in preservation.
+On the 29th April 2014 a major step forward was taken with the frames being rewheeled.

 With its diminutive size, it is known to many as The Flying Bufferbeam, though for a while at Quainton it had been named Jill.